SALONI2108/SALONI2108/README.md

 - 👋 Hi, I’m @SALONI2108
-- 👀 I’m interested in Data Analyst Role
+- 👀 I’m in Data Science Role
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on organization which is looking for Data Analyst Role.
+- 💞️ I’m looking to collaborate on organization which is looking for Data Science Role.
 - 📫 How to reach me email- salonigupta2108@gmail.com

 <!---